avinashkranjan/Amazing-Python-Scripts/Distance Conversion GUI/README.md

-# DISTANCE UNIT CONVERTOR
+# DISTANCE UNIT CONVERTER or LENGTH UNIT CONVERTER

 ## Description
-This is a distance unit convertor using which we can convert the distance from one unit to other.
+This is a distance unit converter using which we can convert the distance from one unit to other.

 Ex. cm to miles, feet to inches, etc.